 In my latest podcast, I interviewed Dr. Jacie Maslyk who has served as a classroom teacher, reading specialist, elementary principal, and assistant superintendent.
-We discussed the increased need for STEM skills in preparation for the future and how educators need activities and resources to help students to build their skills in these essential areas.
-Some educators may think that STEM is not something that can be easily brought into their classroom or not applicable to the grade level or content area being taught.
+We discussed the increased need for STEM skills in preparation for the future and how educators need activities and resources to help students build their skills in these essential areas.
+Some educators may think that STEM is not something that can be easily brought into their classroom or is not applicable to the grade level or content area being taught.
 However, Jacie assures us that STEM learning is something that we can all do in our classrooms to prepare students for their future.

-Some teachers may feel like they need to teach a certain grade level or content area or that STEM is something extra that has to be added on to the curriculum.
+Some teachers may feel like they need to teach a certain grade level or content area or that STEM is something extra that has to be added to the curriculum.
 However, in our conversation, Jacie shared some tips about how educators can foster a STEM mindset.

-Fostering a STEM mindset
+Fostering a STEM Mindset

 We can start to help students build these skills even though we don't know what jobs will exist five or ten years from now.
 Similar to how we couldn't have imagined the jobs and technologies that exist today, we help students develop a variety of skills that are adaptable to all types of work.
-To prepare, create opportunities for students to be creative and build interest for things they are passionate about.
+To prepare, create opportunities for students to be creative and build interest in things they are passionate about.
 Jacie recommends looking to the local community and finding ways to collaborate or form partnerships.
 Connect students and teachers with experts in different industries, startups, manufacturers, and tech companies.
 Whether you can visit a business or need to connect virtually, opening up spaces for those conversations to happen, enables students to engage in authentic and meaningful learning, which makes it more relevant and purposeful.
 Students will connect more with what they are learning and explore their interests in these areas.

 There are barriers that exist when it comes to education and Jacie says that some of those barriers are the “walls that we surround ourselves with.”
 It's essential that we break down these barriers.
 But how?
-We need to be intentional about connecting with our colleagues, local schools, seek global connections, to bring in learning and ideas beyond what we already know, especially when it comes to the content.
+We need to be intentional about connecting with our colleagues, and local schools, seek global connections, to bring in learning and ideas beyond what we already know, especially when it comes to the content.
 When we connect beyond our classroom and knock down those walls, it not only empowers our students with more enriching opportunities, it amplifies learning for educators.
 We have the capability to do this through the technology available by holding a meeting or doing a book study for example, so we can share ideas.

-Finding the right resources for STEM learning
+Finding the Right Resources for STEM Learning

 Jacie’s best advice is to find somebody to work with and don't do it alone.
 Bringing STEM to our classrooms is not something that should be stressful.
 The whole goal is collaboration and to continue to learn from one another.